-Special deduction regime for projects related to scientific research, technological development, and technological innovation
+Special deduction regime for projects related to scientific research, technological development and technological innovation Law that establishes an additional deduction for expenses in scientific research, technological development and technological innovation projects, in order to promote private investment and thus guarantee an increase in the productivity and competitiveness of companies.

-As of 2016, a special deduction regime has been established for projects related to scientific research, technological development, and technological innovation.
-According to this incentive, taxpayers investing in projects of this nature will be able to deduct 150% or 175% of the expenses incurred in them.

 In that sense, the taxpayer may have the following deductions:

+If the project is carried out directly by the taxpayer or through scientific research, technological development or research, technological development or technological innovation centers domiciled in the country.
+If the project is carried out through research through scientific research, technological development or research, technological development or technological innovation centers not domiciled in the country.

-175% of the expenses incurred if the project is executed directly by the taxpayer or through centers dedicated to scientific research, technological development, and technological innovation domiciled in Peru.
+Taxpayers whose net income exceeds 2300 UITs and who incur expenses in scientific research, technological development and/or technological innovation projects, whether linked to the company's line of business, are eligible for the following deductions of the company are eligible for the following deductions: If the project is carried out directly by the taxpayer or through scientific research, technological development or research, technological development or technological innovation centers domiciled in the country.
+If the project is carried out by through scientific research, technological development or research, technological development or technological innovation centers not domiciled in the country.

-Non-domiciled in Peru

-50% of the expenses incurred if the project is executed by non-domiciled centers dedicated to scientific research, technological development, and technological innovation.

-Early recovery of VAT

-Companies in a preoperative stage with large projects in process may apply for early recovery of VAT prior to commencing operations.
+Early recovery of VAT Companies in a preoperative stage with large projects in process may apply for early recovery of VAT prior to commencing operations.
 An investment agreement with the government (the Ministry of the sector involved) is required.

-Stability agreements

-Investors may enter into stability agreements with the government, either under the general regime or specific regimes (i.e. mining and oil).

-Under the general regime, investors may enter into juridical stability agreements that guarantee the following advantages for a ten-year period:

-- Stability of the income tax regime in force at the time the agreement is entered into, regarding dividends and profit distribution. - Stability of the Peruvian government monetary policy, according to which there is a complete absence of exchange controls, foreign currency can be freely acquired or sold at whatever exchange rate the market offers, and funds can be remitted abroad without any previous authorization. - Right of non-discrimination between foreign and local investors.

-Under the mining regime, local mining companies may enter into stability agreements of guarantees and investment promotion measures that ensure the following for 10, 12, or 15 years:

-- Stability of the overall tax regime. - Stability of the overall administrative regime. - Free disposition of funds (foreign currency) arising from export operations. - No exchange rate discrimination. - Free trade of products. - Stability of special regimes for tax refunds, temporary import, etc.

-Oil and gas companies may enter into stability agreements that guarantee the following for the term of the contract:

-- Stability of the overall tax regime.

-- Free disposition of funds (foreign currency) arising from export operations.

-- Free convertibility of funds.

-- Free trade of products.
+During 2023, the value of the Tax Unit (UIT) as a reference index in tax regulations will be Four Thousand Nine Hundred Fifty Soles (S/ 4 950).
+Foreign investment considerations Corporate considerations Labor legislation Foreign trade Tax system Mining chapter ESG (Environmental, Social and Governance) PwC's global Network and services Stability agreements Investors may enter into stability agreements with the government, either under the general regime or specific regimes (i.e. mining and oil).
+Under the general regime, investors may enter into juridical stability agreements that guarantee the following advantages for a ten-year period: - Stability of the income tax regime in force at the time the agreement is entered into, regarding dividends and profit distribution. - Stability of the Peruvian government monetary policy, according to which there is a complete absence of exchange controls, foreign currency can be freely acquired or sold at whatever exchange rate the market offers, and funds can be remitted abroad without any previous authorization. - Right of non-discrimination between foreign and local investors.
+Under the mining regime, local mining companies may enter into stability agreements of guarantees and investment promotion measures that ensure the following for 10, 12, or 15 years: - Stability of the overall tax regime. - Stability of the overall administrative regime. - Free disposition of funds (foreign currency) arising from export operations. - No exchange rate discrimination. - Free trade of products. - Stability of special regimes for tax refunds, temporary import, etc. Oil and gas companies may enter into stability agreements that guarantee the following for the term of the contract: - Stability of the overall tax regime. - Free disposition of funds (foreign currency) arising from export operations. - Free convertibility of funds. - Free trade of products.

+Foreign investment considerations

+Corporate considerations Labor legislation Foreign trade

+Tax

+system

+Mining ESG chapter (Environmental, Social and Governance)

+PwC's global Network and services